navin-moorthy/navin-moorthy.github.io/content/blog/today-i-learned/index.md

 description: Round 2 of 100 Days of Code where I log daily activities of my coding.
 ---

+## 89. Intro to Laravel

+### Day 89: October 08, 2019 - Tuesday

+**Project:** Laravel Blade Templates

+- Laracasts Laravel Basics
+- Laravel Documentation on Installing and getting started with laravel with vscode

+---

 ## 88. Intro to Vue JS

 ![Course Completion](images/r2d88.png)